 Bergen Community College prohibits the unlawful possession, use, sale or distribution of illicit drugs and alcohol on college property or as part of any of its students and employees activities.
-Bergen Community College further prohibits the possession or consumption of alcohol on the College campus, with the exception of special, approved receptions in the meeting and training center.
-Violators may be subject to suspension or dismissal.
-Intoxication and/or disorderly conductresulting from consumption of alcoholic beverages will be considered a serious violation of campus regulations and may result in disciplinary action.
+Bergen Community College further prohibits the possession or consumption of alcohol on the College campus, with the

-Local, state, and federal laws that apply to unlawful possession, use, sale or distribution of illicitdrugs and alcohol will be enforced.
+Local, state, and federal laws that apply to unlawful possession, use, sale or distribution of illicit drugs and alcohol will be enforced.
 Bergen County Sheriff's Department is primarily responsible for the enforcement of state and Federal alcohol and drug laws.
 Individuals and organizations in violation of college policy and regulations are subject to disciplinary sanctions.
 As appropriate, sanctions may range from a verbal warning up to dismissal.
 Sanctions may also include completion of an appropriate rehabilitation program or referral to appropriate legal authorities for prosecution.
-These policies apply to all Bergen Community College employees and students as wellas visitors to the College.
+These policies apply to all Bergen Community College employees and students as well as visitors to the College.

 The possession or sale of illicit drugs is a violation of the law.
-Bergen Community College will uphold the law and render assistance and support to law enforcement agencies, while at the sametime rendering assistance to employees and students when needed or necessary.
+Bergen Community College will uphold the law and render assistance and support to law enforcement agencies, while at the same time rendering assistance to employees and students when needed or necessary.